-A community-based public reading series presenting poetry readings and offering discussions and informal workshops to local and regional audiences.
+A community-based public reading series presenting poetry readings and offering discussions to local and regional audiences.

 This professional development series explores the wide range of careers in which writers and other artists apply their skills, pursue their passions, and earn their livings.
 Here students gain unparalleled access to a diverse group of professionals including agents and editors.